 The following sanctions may be imposed for misconduct:

 NOTE: Disciplinary suspensions or expulsions.
 In accordance with Minnesota State System Procedure 3.29.1, suspensions or expulsions for disciplinary reasons shall be noted on the official transcript with a two-line message.
 For a suspension, the first line shall read “Disciplinary Suspension” and the second line “Eligible for Reinstatement ‘Term, Year.'”
-An expulsion shall be noted by a first line reading “Disciplinary Expulsion” and the second line reading “Not Eligible for Reinstatement.”
+Expulsion shall be noted by a first-line reading “Disciplinary Expulsion” and the second line reading “Not Eligible for Reinstatement.”
 The disciplinary suspension notation shall be removed from the transcript following the date when the student becomes eligible for reinstatement, while the disciplinary expulsion notation is permanent.

 Subpart E. Student Rights and Due Process